slyg/times-table-grid/README.md

-# Times tables grid
+# Times table grid

-This grids allows to map known / unknown common factors pair.
+This grids allows to map known / unknown common factors pairs.
 For parents :)